vivr/vr1/src/notes/2023-10-28-javascript-notes.md

 topic;
 ```

-In this code snippet, there is a global variable `teacher` initialized with the value "Kyle."
+In this code snippet, there is a global variable `teacher` initialised with the value "Kyle."
 Additionally, there is a function called `otherClass` that is invoked.
 Within the `otherClass` function, there are two assignments:

 - `teacher = "Suzy";`: This modifies the global variable `teacher` and changes its value to "Suzy."
-- `topic = "React";`: This seems like an attempt to create a new variable named `topic` without using the `var`, `let`, or `const` keyword.
+- `topic = "React";`: This creates a new variable named `topic` without using the `var`, `let`, or `const` keyword.
 In JavaScript, if you assign a value to a variable without declaring it using `var`, `let`, or `const`, it becomes a global variable.
 So, `topic` would also become a global variable in this case.

 The `console.log("Welcome!");` statement logs "Welcome!" to the console when the `otherClass` function is invoked.